If you are going to train donkeys you will need tack. Tack care and the ability to recondition tack will become important because tack is expensive!

 And yes, many essential oils are great for donkeys!
 I choose to use Lavender for all those reasons in my Leather Conditioner recipe.
 Sure beats all those fake toxic chemical fragrances they add to leather cleaners and conditioners!

-I have a book with instructions making your own essential oils for donkey kit, formulas, safety, dilution chart and more available on Amazon.
+I have a book with instructions making your own essential oils for donkey kit, formulas, safety, dilution chart and more.
 Click the picture for more info.

 Here are a few more of my Natural Donkey Care recipes using essential oils: